pixelpiloten-zz/dockercontrol/README.md

 > dockercontrol status

-Gets the process output of docker containers.
+Gets the process output of the docker containers, if in the same folder as docker-compose we'll try to get only theese containers, otherwise we will get all running containers.